sshoogr/sshoogr/README.md

     println remoteFile('/etc/yum.repos.d/puppet.repo').text

-Single file uploading can be done in the following way:
+Uploading of a single file can be done in the following way:

     scp "$buildDir/test.file", '/tmp/test.file'

 This method only works for file uploading (from local environment to remote).
-You can also write the example above in more verbose form with the help of closures:
+You can also write the example above in a more verbose form with the help of closures:

     scp {
       from { localFile "$buildDir/test.file" }
       into { remoteFile '/tmp/test.file' }
     }

-If you need to upload a directory or a set of several files that you need to use the same closure-based structure, but with the help of `remoteDir` and `localDir` methods:
+A whole directory can be uploaded by using the `remoteDir` and `localDir` methods of `scp`.

     scp {
       from { localDir "$buildDir/application" }
       into { remoteDir '/var/bea/domain/application' }
     }

-In similar way you can download directories and files:
+In similar fashion, you can download directories and files:

     scp {
       from { remoteDir '/etc/nginx' }